oceanprotocol/market/documentation/using-ocean-market.md

 **If you are new to web3** and blockchain technologies then we suggest you first get familiar with some Web3 basics:

-* Wallet Basics 👛
+- Wallet Basics 👛
-* Set Up MetaMask 🦊
+- Set Up MetaMask 🦊
-* Manage Your OCEAN 🪙
+- Manage Your WETH 🪙